Bovi-analytics/BigDataForDairy/README.md

 # Big Data in Dairy Research
-This repository contains the slides for the [Big Data in Dairy Research](http://bovi-analytics.github.io/BigDataForDairyResearch/) session of the Ghent University course [8th Basic Summer Course on Veterinary Epidemiology](http://www.rohh.ugent.be/vetepisummercourse/home/).
+This repository contains the slides for the [Big Data in Dairy Research](http://bovi-analytics.github.io/BigDataForDairyResearch/) session
+-  In the Ghent University course [8th Basic Summer Course on Veterinary Epidemiology](http://www.rohh.ugent.be/vetepisummercourse/home/).
 <br>
 [View the slides online.](https://bovi-analytics.github.io/BigDataForDairyResearch/)